oroinc/documentation/user_doc/back_office/system/integrations/payment_integration/wirecard/wirecard_prerequisites.rst

 .. important:: The credit card numbers suggested by the Wirecard for the use in the demo mode does not pass the validation in OroCommerce that requires that valid card numbers must be used.
 To test the Wirecard credit card payments, use the :ref:`Test Mode <doc--payment--prerequisites--wirecard-testing-test>`.

-For demo credentials and more information about the demo mode, see `Wirecard Demo Mode <https://guides.wirecard.at/wcs:demo_mode>`__.
+For demo credentials and more information about the demo mode, see |Wirecard Demo Mode|.

 .. _doc--payment--prerequisites--wirecard-testing-test: